wildcat-finance/wildcat.ts/V2_5_SDK_REFACTOR_TRACKER.md

 - [x] Existing V2 consumers remain on the `3.1.17` release lineage.
 - [x] Final V2.5 Sepolia protocol targets are deployed and loaded into SDK configuration.
-- [~] The V2.5.11 subgraph is deployed to Goldsky and Hinterlight from the same source and configuration.
-Both expose the expected schema and metadata without indexing errors; replay is still in progress.
+- [x] The V2.5.11 subgraph is synced on Goldsky and Hinterlight from the same source and configuration.
+Both expose matching data, schema, and metadata without indexing errors.
 - [x] A full hosted V2.5 Graph API schema was captured from Goldsky; every SDK operation also validates against Hinterlight's compatible schema.
 - [x] Factory/template registration identity and live hook reads use explicit